 Tip #4 Fix Any Issues Immediately

-Contact an experienced HVAC technician immediately at the first notice of an issue or problem with your air conditioner, such as a gas leak, broken parts, or electrical problems.
+Contact the best aircon servicing technician immediately at the first notice of an issue or problem with your air conditioner, such as a gas leak, broken parts, or electrical problems.
 Do not attempt to fix the air conditioner yourself if you're not experienced handling appliances, and never DIY electrical problems.

 Tip #5 Avail Aircon Maintenance Services Regularly